Adaptivity of averaged stochastic gradient descent to local strong convexity for logistic regression: Related Work

-\paragraph{Non-strongly-convex functions.} When only convexity of the objective function is assumed, then several authors~\citep{nesterov2008confidence,nemirovski2009robust,shalev2009stochastic,xiao2010dual} have shown that using a step-size proportional to $1/\sqrt{n}$, \emph{together with some form of averaging}, leads to the minimax optimal rate of $O(1/\sqrt{n})$~\citep{nemirovsky1983problem,agarwal2010information}.
-Without averaging, the known convergences rates are suboptimal, that is, averaging is key to obtaining the optimal rate~\citep{gradsto}.
-Note that the smoothness of the loss does not change the rate, but may help to obtain better constants, with the potential use of acceleration~\citep{lan2010optimal}.
-Recent work~\citep{newsto} has considered algorithms which improve on the rate $O(1/\sqrt{n})$ for smooth self-concordant losses, such as the square and logistic losses.
+When only convexity of the objective function is assumed, several authors \citep{nesterov2008confidence,nemirovski2009robust,shalev2009stochastic,xiao2010dual} have shown that using a step-size proportional to $1/\sqrt{n}$, \emph{together with some form of averaging}, leads to the minimax optimal rate of $O(1/\sqrt{n})$ \citep{nemirovsky1983problem,agarwal2010information}.
+Without averaging, the known convergences rates are suboptimal, that is, averaging is key to obtaining the optimal rate \citep{gradsto}.
+Note that the smoothness of the loss does not change the rate, but may help to obtain better constants, with the potential use of acceleration \citep{lan2010optimal}.
+Recent work \citep{newsto} has considered algorithms which improve on the rate $O(1/\sqrt{n})$ for smooth self-concordant losses, such as the square and logistic losses.
 Their analysis relies on some of the results proved in this paper (in particular the high-order bounds in \mysec{nonstronglycvx}).

 The compactness of the domain is often used within the algorithm (by using orthogonal projections) and within the analysis (in particular to optimize the step size and obtain high-probability bounds).
 In this paper, we do not make such compactness assumptions, since in a machine learning context, the available bound would be loose and hurt practical performance.
+Note that the analysis of the related dual averaging methods \citep{nesterov2009primal,xiao2010dual} has also been carried without compactness assumptions, and previous analyses would also go through in the same set-up for stochastic mirror descent \citep{nemirovsky1983problem}, at least for bounds in expectation.
+In the present paper, we derive higher-order bounds and bounds in high-probability where the lack of compactness is harder to deal with.

 Another difference between several analyses is the use of decaying step sizes of the form $\gamma_n \propto 1/\sqrt{n}$ vs.~the use of a constant step size of the form $\gamma \propto 1 / \sqrt{N}$ for a finite known horizon $N$ of iterations.
-The use of a ``doubling trick'' as done by~\citet{hazanbeyond} for strongly convex optimization, where a constant step size is used for iterations between $2^p$ and $2^{p+1}$, with a constant that is proportional to $1/\sqrt{2^p}$, would allow to obtain an anytime algorithm from a finite horizon one.
+The use of a ``doubling trick'' as done by \citet{hazanbeyond} for strongly convex optimization, where a constant step size is used for iterations between $2^p$ and $2^{p+1}$, with a constant that is proportional to $1/\sqrt{2^p}$, would allow to obtain an anytime algorithm from a finite horizon one.
 In order to simplify our analysis, we only consider a finite horizon $N$ and a constant step-size that will be proportional to $1/\sqrt{N}$.